wagtail/gsoc/gsod/2023/2023-technical-writer-agreement.md

 For the new tutorials, we expect to need up to 10 rounds of drafts and feedback.

-## Communication & project management
+## Communication and project management

 The project will be run fully remotely, with chat communications via Wagtail’s Slack in a private channel, and occasional video call meetings.